 \subsection{Other stream statistics}

 In Section~\ref{sec:density}, we derived the stream density power spectrum in terms of the power spectrum of velocity injections.
 It is straightforward to derive other properties of the stream in a similar way.
 For instance, in Appendix~\ref{sec:pkv} we derive the power spectrum $P_v$ of the mean stellar velocity within the stream.
-One can also express higher-order density or velocity statistics, like the bispectrum, in terms of the corresponding statistics of velocity injections.
-We remark that in general, Eq.~(\ref{Dv_x}) implies that nongaussianity in velocity injections follows from nongaussianity in the (non-linear) substructure density-contrast field $\delta(\vx)$.
+One can also express higher order density or velocity statistics, like the bispectrum, in terms of the corresponding statistics of velocity injections.
+We remark that in general, Eq.~(\ref{Dv_x}) implies that non-Gaussianity in velocity injections follows from non-Gaussianity in the (non-linear) substructure density-contrast field $\delta(\vx)$.
 Despite these possibilities, we will continue to focus on the power spectrum of stream density and leave consideration of other stream statistics to future work.